rl1987/trickster.dev/tricksterblog/content/post/scraping-clutch-for-b2b-company-data.md

 naively fetching a page from this site gives us a 403 response with JS challenge.
 So what do we do?

-Some would say to use anti-detect browser as foundation for the scraper, but let us not rush to that.
+Some would suggest using anti-detect browser as foundation for the scraper, but let us not rush to that.
 Instead, let's work out what makes or breaks a request here.
 Open the site in Chrome, accept the cookies and let it pass the JS challenge.
 Now, by using "Copy as cURL" feature in Chrome DevTools we can get something like the following curl(1) command: